victorinchrist/InDecision/index.md

 This section will visualize data on student loans by age, education level, institution type, and major.
 We’ll look at:

-- Loan Type: Federal undergraduate vs. graduate loans.
+- **Loan Type**: Federal undergraduate vs. graduate loans.
-- Age & Marital Status: How debt varies by age and marital status.
+- \**Age & Marital Status*8: How debt varies by age and marital status.
-- Institution Type: Comparing debt across public, private nonprofit, and for-profit institutions.
+- **Institution Type**: Comparing debt across public, private nonprofit, and for-profit institutions.
-- Major: Which fields of study correlate with higher debt levels, reflecting varying educational costs and potential income after graduation.
+- **Majo**r\*\*: Which fields of study correlate with higher debt levels, reflecting varying educational costs and potential income after graduation.

 # Terminology to Know